leocadiotine/Dumbledroid/README.md

 ##Purpose
 Dumbledroid is a framework that enables integration between an Android app and a RESTful server using magic. ~~Actually, it's not real magic.
 I'm kidding.~~

-Using Dumbledroid, the developer doesn't have to write parser for JSON or XML documents from a web service.
+Using Dumbledroid, the developer doesn't have to write parsers for JSON or XML documents from a web service.
 It maps the document nodes to the class fields and does this automagically!

 Dumbledroid also does automatic caching in memory and in disk. *Presto!*